Minister Ramesh Jarkiholi resigns following allegations of sexual harassment | Law-Order

 According to sources, shops and establishments were forcefully shut in parts of the town as a mark of protest.

-One man even doused himself with petrol during the protest and tried to set himself ablaze, but policemen prevented him from doing so and took him into custody.
+One man doused petrol on his body during the protest and tried to set himself ablaze, but policemen prevented him from doing so and took him into custody.

+Kallahalli told PTI that some people were following him and he apprehended a threat to his life.

+He said he has lodged a complaint in this regard with the Kanakapura Rural police in Ramanagara district.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)